NEW YORK CITY: A DETAILED ITINERARY TO A SOLO EXPERIENCE

 Culture is important to me, and NYC offers a lot of that.
 I wanted to experience NYC in a new light and the glory of its culture.
 I also wanted to curate an itinerary for you guys because NYC is just that special to me.

-Last month, I spent four days in the City.
 The cool breeze of fall and the lovely pigeons greeted me upon arrival.
 I enjoyed every second of my time, from the Apollo Theater to Harry Potter New York and more.
 I loved how accurate the subway system is in NYC, top tier.
 I mean these trains arrive on time!

 SOHO MANHATTAN